What’s one metric every Amazon seller should continually monitor?

 - Your credit card chargebacks, or the number of times you refund orders

-So if you received one A-to-z claim and two negative customer feedbacks across a total of 100 orders placed in June, your ODR is 3%.
+So if you received one A-to-z claim and two negative customer feedbacks across a total of 100 orders placed in the most recent 60-day review period, your ODR is 3%.

 Which, for the record, is far too high.
 To continue selling on Amazon, sellers have to maintain an ODR under 1%.

-However, there is a bit of silver lining.
-Any time you receive one A-to-z claim and one negative feedback for the same order, these are counted as one factor; not two.
+However, anytime you receive one A-to-z claim and one negative feedback for the same order, these are counted as one factor, not two.
 So if you notice a slight difference between your ODR and the total number of A-to-z claims and customer feedback, it’s likely because the same consumer made an A-to-z claim shortly before posting negative feedback.

 Still, each piece of negative feedback is one more claim you can’t afford.